Dividend Yield Calculator

 The Dividend Yield is a financial metric that indicates the amount of dividend paid by a company per share divided by the market or traded price of that share.
 It is an indicator of the company’s profitability and strength of cash flow which it then passes on to its owners aka shareholders.

-It is an important metric to gauge the stability and strength of the company within its industry with strong and mature companies having a higher dividend yield as compared to their not so strong peers.
-It is also an indicator of the company’s ideas or lack of for putting their capital to proper use.
-While not used directly for valuation of companies like other financial ratios, dividend yield nonetheless is an important metric to calculate and evaluate in order to shortlist as well as filter out companies depending on your investment goal and behavioral inclination.
+It is an important metric to gauge the stability and strength of the company within its industry with strong and mature companies having a higher dividend yield as compared to their not-so-strong peers.
+It is also an indicator of the company’s ideas or lack of putting their capital to proper use.
+While not used directly for the valuation of companies like other financial ratios, dividend yield nonetheless is an important metric to calculate and evaluate in order to shortlist as well as filter out companies depending on your investment goal and behavioral inclination.
 Let us try to understand this ratio with several examples across the industry.

-Formula Dividend Yield:
+Formula Dividend Yield

 Dividend Yield: (Total Annual Dividend Amount per share / Share Price) * 100